Senior Recital: An Inside Look

 Fade to Black for flute and piano (2015)

-I very rarely get to work with the same performers twice on the same piece, so when Erin Delaney and Jeremiah Sweeney were available to perform Fade to Black on this recital, I was over the moon.
-They first performed this piece in February 2016 at a composition recital, and of the many enjoyable premieres I’ve had, this was among my favorites.
+I very rarely get to work with the same performers twice on the same piece, so when [REDACTED]* and Jeremiah Sweeney were available to perform Fade to Black on this recital, I was over the moon.
+They first performed this piece in February 2016 at a composition recital.
 The piece itself was inspired by Gerhard Richter’s painting, Canaletto, and it utilizes only nine pitches of the chromatic scale.
 Rather than picking a scale, I chose the span of pitches between C and G#—there are no A’s, A#’s, or B’s in the entire work.

 I like Fade to Black because it’s an excellent transition piece; it doesn’t end on a conclusive, this-is-how-you-should-feel cadence.
 Because of this, it’s a perfect fit before the next piece on the program.
 Read more about Fade to Black in the program notes here.